 While I don’t regularly get these items at Aldi, these are items that, although not organic, are acceptable when making the switch from processed to more whole foods:

-- Honey (it’s not raw, so better to bake with it)
+- Honey (it’s not raw or local, so better to bake with it)

 - Baking and cooking staples, like spices, sea salt, baking soda, baking powder, etc.